abinit/abinit/doc/tutorial/eph.md

 energy.
 In our case we use the first derivatives, and they must all be calculated explicitly.

 You are now the proud owner of 9 first-order matrix element files (suffixed
-\_GKKx), corresponding to the three directional perturbations of the atom at each of the three q-points.
+\_GKKx, and corresponding copies in netcdf format \_GKKx.nc), corresponding to the three directional perturbations of the atom at each of the three q-points.
 The \_GKK files contain the matrix elements of the electron-phonon interaction, which we will extract and use in the following.
 Besides the \_GKK files there are the \_DDB files for each perturbation which